Meithal/ccson/README.md

 ## Fast

-Reasonably fast as by default memory fragmentation doesn't happen as every parsed token is concatenated contiguously in memory.
+By default memory fragmentation doesn't happen as every parsed token is concatenated contiguously in memory.
 Memory is written only once and never moved.